BSpendlove/pykeadhcp/CONTRIBUTING.md

 # Contributing

+NOTE: as of July 2023, the Dockerfile will fail for Kea versions `<2.4.0` so you should ensure any development is tested against v2.4.0+ and above.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.